Deuteronomy The Torah needs a Trigger Warning

 Rabbi Avi Killip serves as Vice President of Strategy and Programs and Director of Project Zug at Hadar.
 She was ordained from Hebrew College’s pluralistic Rabbinical School in Boston.
 She was a Wexner Graduate Fellow and holds a Bachelors and Masters from Brandeis University in Jewish Studies and Women & Gender Studies.
 She serves on the advisory board of ShmaNOW and the Jewish Studio Project.

-Learn more about Hebrew College’s rabbinical and cantorial programs on November 12 at Ta Sh’ma (Come & hear), Fall Open House & Day of Learning for prospective rabbinical, rav-hazzan and cantorial students.
+Learn more about Hebrew College’s rabbinical and cantorial programs on November 12 at Ta Sh’ma (Come & hear), a Fall Open House & Day of Learning for prospective rabbinical, rav-hazzan and cantorial students.